SonarSource/sonar-.net-documentation/README.md

 The goal of this documentation is to explain to any member of the .Net community how to install, configure and use the SonarQube ecosystem to analyze .Net projects.

+# PDF version of the documentation
+The pdf for the latest release is available [here](https://github.com/SonarSource/sonar-.net-documentation/releases/download/1.1.0/SonarQube-Setup-Guide-For-Net-Users-V-1-1-0.pdf).

 # GitBook

 The structure of this documentation has been designed to ease the generation of a global PDF file with help of http://www.gitbook.com each time this documentation is released.